unimorphic/DevOpsPrView/README.md

 ![singleScrollbarAfter.png](static/images/singleVerticalScrollbar/after.png)

-### Commit Full Screen Toggle ###
+### Additional Full Screen Toggle Buttons ###
-Adds a button to view in full screen mode when viewing a single commit.
+Adds a button to view in full screen mode when viewing a single commit & when creating a new PR.
 Operates similar to the full screen mode when viewing the files in a PR.
 Keyboard shortcut 'z' is also supported.

 Before